 Once the agents reach production and customers start using them, to be sure that we don’t lose that quality we ensured with the previous tests, we set up an ongoing validation in which all our agents perform network tests among themselves.
 With these tests, we can detect if there is any issue in any agent like higher latencies, peering changes, higher packet loss, etc.

 Looking for hosting providers or co-location space in far-flung markets around the world is a time-consuming process.
 But having to move providers after the fact, because of poor performance, is much more disruptive.
-If you’d like to test new or existing hosting environments using the tactics we do, sign up for ThousandEyes Lite and baseline performance from our Cloud Agents to the service provider.
+If you’d like to test new or existing hosting environments using the tactics we do, sign up for a free trial of ThousandEyes and baseline performance from our Cloud Agents to the service provider.